 Guidance Note 12: Frustrating Action

-- This guidance note has been prepared to assist market participants understand the Panel's approach to actions that could frustrate a bid or potential bid.
+- This guidance note has been prepared to assist market participants understand the Panel's policy on frustrating action.

 - The examples are illustrative only and nothing in the note binds the Panel in a particular case.